 Step 8: Verification of the appropriateness of outcome.

-Step 9: Repetition of Step 4 and 8.
+Step 9: Repetition of Steps 4 and 8.

-Security-related, GUI related, Database related, Browser related, and Operational system related testing are all part of the test cases designed for Grey Box testing.
+Security-related, GUI-related, Database related, Browser related, and Operational system-related testing are all part of the test cases designed for the process.

 Matrix testing, a technique coming under Grey Box testing, defines all the used variables of a particular program.
 In any program, variables are the essential elements through which values can move through the program.

 It should be on par with the requirement without which the readability of the program and speed of the software will be reduced.
-Matrix technique is a way to eliminate uninitialized and unused variables by identifying used variables from the program.
+The matrix technique is a way to eliminate uninitialized and unused variables by identifying used variables from the program.

-Examination of inherent risks like technical risks and business risks that are associated with the variables with different frequency labeled by the software developer is carried out under this type of testing.
+Examination of inherent risks like technical risks and business risks that are associated with the variables with different frequencies labeled by the software developer is carried out under this type of testing.